AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 Before AI became mandatory, there was something beautiful about struggling with a hard problem yourself.

 You sat with it.
 You thought.
 You got it wrong.
 You tried again.
-And when you finally got it right — or even when you didn't — something happened inside you.
+And when you finally got it right, or even when you didn't, something happened inside you.
 You grew.
 You learned how to *think.*

 When a tool starts doing that thinking for you, the shortcut is obvious.
 But the loss is invisible.